Consistency is key

 Which CAT tools do we use for your texts?

-We use SDL Trados Studio (2019 version) and Across (version 7) for most of our clients.
+We use Trados Studio (2019 version) and Across (version 7) for most of our clients.

 Client reference: Viacar AG

 We reprogrammed our CAT tool so that it automatically recognises and blanks out the programming code that appears between the text in a complex Excel document.
 Read the client story here.